Cmlynars/cmlynars.github.io/readme.md

 # MojiMaker

 This was my first web project.
-I like to keep it to look back at and cringe.
+I like to look back at it and cringe.